TokenMix Research Lab · 2026-04-24

 DeepSeek R1 vs V3 2026: When Reasoning Mode Is Worth It

 DeepSeek ships two distinct model families: the V3 series (V3.1-Terminus, V3.2) is a general-purpose fast chat model, while R1 is a reasoning-specialized variant that emits extensive chain-of-thought tokens before answering.
 The tradeoff is clear and quantifiable: R1 costs ~5× more per query and runs 3-10× slower, but scores 12-20 percentage points higher on math, logic, and complex coding tasks.
 This review covers when R1's extra cost is worth it, when V3.2 is enough, and a decision framework you can apply to your actual workload.
-All data verified through DeepSeek's API documentation and independent benchmarks as of April 24, 2026.
-TokenMix.ai routes both variants through one OpenAI-compatible endpoint so you can A/B test on real traffic.
+Pricing and architecture claims verified against DeepSeek's API docs as of 2026-04-24; benchmark deltas are vendor-reported or community-measured unless cited.
+Note: DeepSeek V4 launched 2026-04-23 at $0.30/$0.50 per MTok — a V3.2/R1 vs V4 update is in the pipeline.
+TokenMix.ai routes all three variants through one OpenAI-compatible endpoint so you can A/B test on real traffic.

 Table of Contents